 Cost and Time Considerations

-Mediation typically costs between £1,000 and £5,000, while court proceedings can range from £10,000 to over £100,000 depending on complexity.
-Mediation can resolve disputes in 6–18 months, whereas court cases may take 1–3 years.
+Mediation typically costs between £1,000 and £5,000, depending on the complexity and number of parties involved.
+Court proceedings, by contrast, can range from £10,000 to over £100,000, especially if the case is complex or goes to trial.
+Mediation can resolve disputes in as little as 6–18 months, while court cases may take 1–3 years or more.

 Early Intervention

 Addressing potential disputes early—through clear will drafting, family discussions, and regular reviews—can prevent most inheritance conflicts before they start.
+If you sense a dispute may arise, consider seeking mediation or opening a dialogue with all interested parties as soon as possible.

 Feel less anxious and more confident: